newrelic/newrelic-java-agent/README.md

 ## Support

-Should you need assistance with New Relic products, you are in good hands with several [**Optional** support diagnostic tools and] support channels.
+Should you need assistance with New Relic products, you are in good hands with several diagnostic tools and support channels.

 This [troubleshooting framework](https://discuss.newrelic.com/t/java-agent-troubleshooting-framework-install/108680) steps you through common troubleshooting questions.